Painting by Courtney Watts

 Since that time, we have delivered 160 six-week programs, 38 two-week follow-up programs, 7 three-week family programs, 8 youth and children’s day camp programs, and 4 seven-day Hold On To Your Heart programs, and numerous other workshops, training sessions, in-service training, etc. Many changes, challenges, many new Nations have graced the grounds of Native Horizons.
 There have been well over a thousand people to have come through our doors and we look forward to the next thousand faces to grace us with their spirit and energy.
 We will continue to deliver quality programs and treatment services to assist our people in empowering themselves to live balanced, healthy and joyful lives with themselves, their families and with all Nations.

-Native Horizons celebrated 25 years of service in June 2015 with a two-day event, unveiled a memorial stone honoring Maurice LaForme for his dedication and commitment to the Healing of Our First Nations and welcomed past program alumni to share the story of their healing journey.
+Native Horizons Treatment Centre celebrated 30 years of service in June 2020 with a two-day event, unveiled a memorial stone honoring Maurice LaForme for his dedication and commitment to the Healing of Our First Nations and welcomed past program alumni to share the story of their healing journey.